-BAND A STUDENTS
+BAND B STUDENTS

-Before you begin to teach this unit, spend some time considering the experiences that your students may have had with 'church'.
+Before you begin to teach this unit, consider the experiences that your students may have had with 'church'.
 Some of your students will be familiar with a church building and the activities that happen within it, others will rarely have been inside a church.
-As you teach, be inclusive of students of all denominations and of students who do not regularly attend a church.
+As you teach, be inclusive of members of the class who do not regularly attend a church and of students who are affiliated with denominations other than Lutheran.
+Focus on similarities rather than differences when looking at denominations.